 Mapping China’s Strategic Space

-To unpack China’s conception of its “strategic space” and its implications in the context of great-power competition, join the NBR for a public event from 2:00 to 3:30 p.m. on September 16, 2024.
-This event, drawing on an upcoming special report titled “Mapping China’s Strategic Space,” will feature leading experts on China’s foreign and security policy and survey their views on Beijing’s expansionism by considering geopolitical underpinnings and rationales, geographic and functional delineations, and the country’s geostrategic evolution since the end of the Cold War.
+To unpack China’s conception of its “strategic space” and its implications in the context of great power competition, NBR held a public event on September 16, 2024.
+Drawing on a recently published special report titled “Mapping China’s Strategic Space,” the event featured leading experts on China’s foreign and security policy to survey their views on Beijing’s expansionism by considering geopolitical underpinnings and rationales, geographic and functional delineations, and the country’s geostrategic evolution since the end of the Cold War.

 Featured Speakers